Catch-You/CatchYou-AI/finetuning/README.md

 **Model pushed to Huggingface**

-The final version of the model, trained using this script, can be found [SujinHwang/criminal-sketch-lora-v2-2](https://huggingface.co/SujinHwang/criminal-sketch-lora-v2-2).
+The final version of the model, trained using this script, can be found at [SujinHwang/criminal-sketch-lora-v2-2](https://huggingface.co/SujinHwang/criminal-sketch-lora-v2-2).

 **Cost-Effective Fine-Tuning:**